 Commercial flights are limited throughout the country.
 There is a daily cap on the number of incoming flights.
 Flight availability varies by LGU.

 - Is public transportation operating?
 Yes.

 Fines for Non-Compliance:

 Consequences, such as fines or arrests, for non-compliance with Philippine rules regarding social distancing, movement restrictions, and mask/face shield mandates vary according to the LGU.
 U.S. citizens are strongly encouraged to follow instructions of local governmental authorities.

-- American Citizen Services: Limited passport and Consular Report of Birth Abroad (CRBA) services are available by appointment only at U.S. Embassy in Manila and at the Consular Agency in Cebu.
+- American Citizen Services: Passport, citizenship, and other services for U.S. citizens are available by appointment only at U.S. Embassy in Manila and at the Consular Agency in Cebu.
 We are not providing walk-in service at either location.
 Emergency services remain available at both locations.

 - Visa Services: Limited visa services are available by appointment only at the U.S. Embassy in Manila.
 Visit the Embassy’s visa alert page for updates on visa services and operations.